yannmazita/pixelcode/README.md

 docker compose run -d [--build] <frontend | backend>
 ```
 The application is served to `localhost:5173` by default.
+The API documentation is available at `localhost:8000/docs` by default.

 ### From source
 Attention, copy `.env.example` to `.env` with your environment variables.